 Your test session will be delivered via a live connection to the online proctor.
 Remote proctoring also requires an online test application to be run on the computer that you intend to sit the test with.
 It is important that you download and install the application prior to proceeding with your test registration, as you will not be able to sit the test without having the application ready to use on your test day.
-You can download the application using one of the links below:
+As the online test application is currently being upgraded, links to download the application will only be made available when registrations open.

 If you are unable to install the application on your computer or if your equipment or venue does not meet the requirements for the test, you will not be able to sit the test via remote proctoring.

-Remote proctoring is not applicable to candidates who are not able to attend the LAT due to foreseeable scheduling issues or the fact that the candidate missed the test day.
+Remote proctoring is not available to candidates who are not able to attend the LAT due to foreseeable scheduling issues or the fact that the candidate missed the test day.

 Candidates are advised to apply for remote proctoring as early as possible in the registration period.
 In the case that application for remote proctoring is declined, candidates will be required to register for a test centre.
 Test centres are offered on a first come, first serve basis, therefore it is in the candidate’s best interest to apply for remote proctoring early.

-Please download and refer to the Remote Proctoring Guide for Candidates – LAT 2019 for information on how to register and sit your test via remote proctoring.
+Please download and refer to the Remote Proctoring Guide for Candidates – LAT 2020 (available when registrations open) for information on how to register and sit your test via remote proctoring.
 You should watch the following video as well.